The Liberties, Dublin: Entertainment

-The Liberties is home to several theatres, bars, music venues, night clubs and entertainment venues.
+The Liberties is home to several theatres, bars, music venues, nightclubs and entertainment venues.
 Music venues include Vicar Street, on Thomas Street, hosting comedy, drama and concerts, with capacity for 1,500, and The Thomas House, specialised in punk, rock and reggae music.

 The Liberties Festival, first run in the early 1970s, includes sporting and community events as well as a multi-cultural and arts programme encompassing visual art, film, dance, comedy, literature and music.
 Many of the events held during the festival are free.
-The festival is a South Inner City Community Development Association (SICCDA) project and is supported by Dublin City Council, the local community, and several private sponsors including Diageo.
+The festival is a South Inner City Community Development Association (SICCDA) project and is supported by Dublin City Council, the local community, and several private sponsors, including Diageo.